Elliott Advert - 4th July 1962

-Such a set-up needed a new progamming language, as those available - Fortran, Cobol, Pascal or its precursor Algol 60 or even BASIC, which developed from Fortran II - were not suited to multi-tasking or concurrency.
-The language May came up with was called Occam, in reference to the 14th-century English philosopher Willam of Occam whose famouse contribution to culture was summed up by John Cook in Popular Computing Weekly as "if in doubt, leave it out".
+Such a set-up needed a new progamming language, as those already available - Fortran, Cobol, Pascal, Pascal's precursor Algol 60, or even BASIC, which developed from Fortran II - were not suited to multi-tasking or concurrency.
+The language May came up with was called Occam, in reference to the 14th-century English philosopher Willam of Occam whose famous contribution to culture - Occam's Razor - was summed up by John Cook in Popular Computing Weekly as "if in doubt, leave it out".

-text and otherwise-uncredited photos © nosher.net 2019
+text and otherwise-uncredited photos © nosher.net 2022